-Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies, to ensure that a student is adequately prepared for research in his or her areas of concentration.
+Students entering the PhD program with a master's degree from another university are required to take PSYCO 502 (2).
+Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies and Research, to ensure that a student is adequately prepared for research in his or her areas of concentration.
 Students normally are expected to take their candidacy exam and to submit their dissertation proposal no later than the end of their first year in the PhD program.
+No language other than English is required for the degree.